Schwimmen: Scoring

-Players only score for pairs or prials of the same suit or for 3 of a kind (see illustration examples).
+Players only score for pairs or prials of the same suit or for 3 of a kind.

 Swimming

 If several deals are played, each player is symbolically given three 'lives'.
 These may be indicated by counters such as chips, matches or coins.
 Players have to give up a 'life' each time they lose, by placing one of the counters in the middle of the table.

 A player who has lost all three lives may continue to play but is now 'swimming' (schwimmt) or is a 'cow rider' (Kuhreiter), hence the name of the game.
 A player who loses again 'goes under' (geht er unter) and drops out.
 So 'swimming' is effectively a fourth life and the player's last chance to avoid dropping out.

 In this way, there is a form of tournament in which the individual players drop out one by one and eventually only one player is left, the overall winner.
 If the game is played for stakes, the winner wins the stakes of the losers (or their lives).